School Committee - October 11, 2023

 Second, today is National Coming Out Day.

+I am a gender, queer, non-binary, lesbian mom.
 To the LGBTQ plus kids who are already out and those still in the closet, I hope the world brings you joy and happiness, belonging and love.

 I hope you are free to be your true selves.